Tesla-Sec/peach-at-leetcode/README.md

 ---
 ## No Donate for Now :)

- yep, i make this and the code with AI.
+Yep, I created this project and its code with the help of AI.

 ---
 ## 📄 License